 ceilometer.conf configuration file to an integer greater

 If polling many resources or at a high frequency, you can add additional central and compute agents as necessary.
 The agents are designed to scale horizontally.
-For more information see, Support for HA deployment.
+For more information refer to the high availability guide.

 As of Newton, data storage is not recommended in ceilometer.
 Alarm, metric, and event data should be stored in aodh, gnocchi, and panko respectively.
 The following details only relate to ceilometer’s legacy API.